-The past nine years of the GFMD have seen the organization of an annual meeting, following more or less the same format, although each meeting has included its own distinctive and innovative elements.
-Generally the annual GFMD meetings had two components:
+The past ten years of the GFMD have seen the organization of an annual meeting, following more or less the same format, although each meeting has included its own distinctive and innovative elements.
+Generally, the annual GFMD meetings have two components:

 - The Government Meeting, which is open to all UN Member States and Observers.
 In general, participants in the Government Meeting are high-level policy makers and practitioners on the ground, who can discuss informally the complex issues relating to migration and development.

-In Belgium, Philippines, Greece, Mexico, Switzerland, Mauritius, Sweden, Turkey and Bangladesh countries and international organizations were widely represented.
+In Belgium, Philippines, Greece, Mexico, Switzerland, Mauritius, Sweden, Turkey, Bangladesh and Germany, countries and international organizations were widely represented.
 Representatives of more than 150 Member-States and UN Observers, as well as over 30 international organizations, have participated in the government meetings, while each CSD has seen the participation of 200-300 civil society representatives.

 The 9th meeting of the Global Forum was held in Dhaka on 10-12 December 2016, under the overarching theme of “Migration that works for Sustainable Development for All: Towards a Transformative Migration Agenda”.
 Under this theme, the 2016 GFMD had three broad strands – the economics of migration, the sociology of migration and the governance of migration.
 In addition, the improvement of the governance of migration in the form of the Global Compact on Migration was of central relevance throughout the Bangladesh chairmanship.